JamesByers/g_load_clean_and_analyse_data_with_Excel/B2_L1-Load_data_from_text_files.md

 ### Lesson objectives

 *By the end of this lesson, you will be able to:*
-* Describe several types of data transfer files
+* Describe the difference between CSV, delimited, JSON and XML data transfer files
 * Load data text files including CSV, TSV and files with other delimiters
 * Set data types on intake